vsoch/pull-request-action/README.md

 The `GITHUB_TOKEN` secret is required to interact and authenticate with the GitHub API to open the pull request.
 The example is [deployed here](https://github.com/vsoch/pull-request-action-example) with an example opened (and merged) [pull request here](https://github.com/vsoch/pull-request-action-example/pull/1) if needed.

+If you want to create a pull request to another repository, for example, a pull request to the upstream repository, you need to define PULL_REQUEST_REPOSITORY and PULL_REQUEST_TOKEN.
+The PULL_REQUEST_TOKEN is one [Personal Access Token(PAT)](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token), which can be save in the [encrypted secrets](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository)

 ## Outputs